ihateoctober/PingGU/README.md

 # PingGU

+## future
+i could not be borthered fixing it so it is now readonly.
 ## Project Overview
 PingGU  is designed to facilitate the collection of system information and memory dumps from a target device to a host PC.
 The target device connects to a Flask web server running on the host PC.
 Upon pressing a button in the web interface, the target device sends detailed system information, including the list of running processes and memory usage statistics, to the host.